Chapter 17

 WE ARE TO BE GOOD STEWARDS OF HIS RESOURCES

-To see this let us consider the parable of the ten minas, which in today's American money is approximately $64,000; or approximately $6,400 per mina.
+To see this let us consider the parable of the ten minas.
+In today's American money this is approximately $64,000; or approximately $6,400 per mina.
+With this in mind let us read from,

 Luke 19:11-26